noodleslove/notes/SP23 Courses/DSC 104/Lecture8.md

 		- initialization: place and fix one of the columns of AA in CA
 		- iteration: place the remaining n-i columns in the remaining i+1 positions in the CA matrix. for each column, choose the placement that makes **the most contribution to the global affinity measure**.
 		- row order: order rows according to the column ordering

+Ensure the ethical use of web scraping: It's essential to ensure that you're not violating any legal or ethical issues when collecting data from websites.
+Always check the terms and conditions of the websites to see if they allow web scraping.
+If not, try to obtain the data through an API or seek permission from the website's owner.

+Consider the limitations of the data.
+Consider the limitations of the data and acknowledge any biases or confounding variables that may affect your results.